How often do you screen phone calls from a number you do not recognize and ask yourself, "who called me?"?

 Where did the problem of receiving unknown calls begin?

-Consumers constantly hand out their phone numbers to unreliable sources, often without realizing it.
+Consumers constantly hand out their phone numbers to unreliable sources.
+Often, they need to realize it.

-Whether via online shopping websites, information forms at offices, or salespeople in stores, our personal phone numbers pass through many hands daily.
-It’s no wonder we all receive calls from telemarketers or individuals we do not know frequently.
+Our personal phone numbers pass through many hands daily, whether via online shopping websites, office information forms, or store salespeople.
+It's no wonder we all receive calls from telemarketers or individuals we do not know frequently.

 Why Am I Receiving Unknown Phone Calls?